 Not all broadband providers offer 12 month contracts, but you can find one with any of the following:

-Who are 12 month broadband deals for?
+Who are 12 month broadband contracts for?

 Short-Term Renters (ie. Students, Young Professionals)

 Our research has shown that this type of deal is really useful for those with short term tenancies.
-If you’re only planning on renting for one year, it makes good sense to have a fixed broadband deal for the duration of your tenancy.
+If you’re only planning on renting for one year, it makes good sense to have a fixed internet deal for the duration of your tenancy.
 A one-month rolling contract might also seem like an attractive option because it gives you a bit more flexibility, but will likely end up being more expensive.
-Some providers actually offer specific student broadband deals, so keep your eyes peeled for those.
+Some providers actually offer specific student broadband packages, so keep your eyes peeled for those.

 The benefit of having a 12 month deal as opposed to an 18 month deal, is that you’re able to switch more regularly and take advantage of the dynamic broadband market.
 Each year at the end of your contract, you can cancel at no extra cost and switch to a cheaper, more attractive deal.